Binary Search Algorithm Code Template

 }

-So far, we have completed the two implementations of binary search for finding the right boundary.
-Actually, unifying the "search interval" to be closed on both ends makes it easier to remember, don't you think?
+Thus, two ways of implementing the binary search for the right boundary are completed.
+In fact, unifying the "search interval" to be closed at both ends is easier to remember, don't you think?

-With the binary search for both left and right boundaries, you can tackle LeetCode problem #34 "Find First and Last Position of Element in Sorted Array".
-Let's sort out the causal logic behind these detailed differences:
+With the binary search for both the left and right boundaries, you can solve LeetCode Problem 34: "Find First and Last Position of Element in Sorted Array".
+Let's sort out the causal logic of these subtle differences:

 First, the most basic binary search algorithm: